kyren/piccolo/README.md

 https://github.com/kyren/gc-arena), and also on crates.io.
 See the README in the linked repo for more detail about the GC design.*

-`piccolo` has a real, cycle detecting, incremental garbage collector with zero- cost `Gc` pointers (they are machine pointer sized and implement `Copy`) that are usable from safe Rust.
+`piccolo` has a real, cycle detecting, incremental garbage collector with zero-cost `Gc` pointers (they are machine pointer sized and implement `Copy`) that are usable from safe Rust.
 It achieves this by combining two things:

 1) An unsafe `Collect` trait which allows tracing through garbage collected types that, despite being unsafe, can be implemented safely using procedural